-The Compliance function resides since 2017 with the Enterprise Risk Management function.
-The Corporate Compliance Committee is composed of the Staff Directors of Legal, Human Resources, and Enterprise Risk Management, as well as the Chief Compliance Officer.
-Both at Regional level and at the Global Excellence Centers, the Compliance function is composed of a Compliance Officer and a Compliance Committee.
-Each Compliance Committee includes the Compliance Officer as well as Legal and Human Resources expertise.
+The Corporate Compliance Committee is composed of General Counsel & Company Secretary, Chief People Officer (member of the Executive Leadership Team) as well as the Chief Compliance Officer.
+At Regional level the Compliance function is composed of a Compliance Officer and a Compliance Committee.
+Each Compliance Committee includes the Compliance Officer as well as Legal and Human Resource/People expertise.

 The AGBP cannot anticipate the array of dilemmas we may face in our day-to-day operations.
 An active policy in this area means recognizing dilemmas and taking responsibility for resolving them.
 We encourage employees to discuss business dilemmas with each other and with their management, to make integrity an integral part of our culture.